navining/gocpp/Chapter 2/Default-Parameters.md

 }
 ```

-Alternatively, we can assign values to arguments inside the funtion brackets.
-These arguments with initialize values are called **default parameters**.
+Alternatively, we can assign values to parameters inside the funtion brackets.
+These parameters with initialize values are called **default parameters**.
 Then in our main() function, we can pass inside a single parameter *a*.
 Then the second argument is automatically assigned to 20 since we do not pass it inside.

 ```cpp
 int sum(int a, int b = 20) {